X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Background

-\paragraph{LLM-Based Translation} Initially, decoder-only LLMs struggle to match the performance of conventional encoder-decoder models for MT.
-For example, GPT-3.5 slightly under-performed compared to the concurrent WMT winners \citep{gptmt}, and large open-source models like OPT-175B \citep{OPT} performed worse than the 1.3B parameter NLLB model \citep{nllb}, even on high-resource languages, as demonstrated by \citet{zhu-etal-2024-multilingual}.
+\textbf{LLM-Based Translation} Initially, decoder-only LLMs struggled to match the performance of conventional encoder-decoder models for MT.
+For example, GPT-3.5 slightly under-performed the concurrent WMT winners \citep{gptmt}, and large open-source models like OPT-175B \citep{OPT} performed worse than the 1.3B parameter NLLB model \citep{nllb}, even on high-resource languages, as demonstrated by \citet{zhu-etal-2024-multilingual}.
 This lead to an increased interest in smaller LLMs, such as 7B or 13B models, because even smaller models like NLLB-1.3B showed strong translation capabilities.
 However, first generation LLM-based MT models such as TIM \citep{zeng2023tim}, SWIE \citep{swie}, and BayLing \citep{bayling} still lag behind encoder-decoder models in performance.
-Recently, GPT-4 \citep{openai2023gpt4} has been reported to have achieved top performance in the WMT competition \citep{wmt23}, and smaller LLM-based models, like ALMA(-R) \citep{alma,alma-r} and Tower \citep{tower}, have demonstrated comparable performance to GPT-4 by employing their specialized training methods.
-However, the high performance of SoTA LLM-based translation models is limited to a small subset of languages.
+The under performance of LLMs on translation lead to hybrid approaches combining LLMs with dedicated NMT models \citep{petrick-etal-2023-document,hoang-etal-2024-fly}.
+Recently, GPT-4 \citep{openai2023gpt4} has been reported to achieve top performance in the WMT competition \citep{wmt23}, and smaller LLM-based models, like ALMA(-R) \citep{alma,alma-r} and Tower \citep{tower}, have demonstrated comparable performance to GPT-4 by employing their specialized training methods.
+However, the high performance of LLM-based translation models is limited to a small subset of languages.